solislemuslab/network-simulation-study/level_2/pipeline/README.md

 These files summarize process and summarize the information into figures and linear models `process_output.R`: this takes the data from the HPC and puts it in a more workable folder structure.

-`results_summary.R`: filters the data based on a few different criteria and then feeds the filtered datasets to `filtered_sum.R` to make figures and compute summary statistics
+`results_summary.R`: filters the data based on a few different criteria and then feeds the filtered datasets to `make_plots.R` to make figures and compute summary statistics.